Schedule Demo

 Conclusion

 As compliance regulations tighten their grip on both private and public organizations, it is becoming imperative for security and compliance teams to deploy identity and governance solutions that enable dynamic and layered controls within their applications.
-IAM solutions that possess the governance capabilities mentioned above allow you to mitigate your overall risk by restricting access at multiple levels and achieve compliance goals by continuously monitoring control efficiency and user activity.
+IGA solutions that possess the governance capabilities mentioned above allow you to mitigate your overall risk by restricting access at multiple levels and achieve compliance goals by continuously monitoring control efficiency and user activity.
 Additionally, these multi-layer controls and continuous monitoring also create a framework for proactive detection and prevention of threats, thereby improving your organization’s security posture.

 Table of contents